 A crew cut is, in a way, the cornerstone of men’s beauty treatments.
 It’s short on the sides and back, longer on top.
 But, it’s not too long and just right for you to shape it and even skip styling every day.
 At the same time, its wide use all the way from boots to boardrooms tells its own story.

-Why the Crew Cut Sticks Around
+Why the Crew Haircut Sticks Around

 Crew Cut Fade Variations